dadahcr2/reference/_posts/Chests/2026-07-24-Mythic-Chest-Reward-Images.md

 ---
 ## 22 Mythic Chests that I opened

+Actually the 3rd chest with the Style Points is probably an Epic Chest

 ![["Image"](https://i.ibb.co/fGTmNgL4/Image.jpg)](https://i.ibb.co/fGTmNgL4/Image.jpg)

 **Note:** If there are less than 18 Epic Parts, it means the snapshot was taken before the full size was displayed!  ¯\\\_(ツ)\_/¯